authindicators/rfc-brand-indicators-for-message-identification/README.md

-Blank, et al.            Expires 12 January 2024               [Page 28]
+Blank, et al.           Expires 19 February 2024               [Page 28]

-Internet-Draft                    BIMI                         July 2023
+Internet-Draft                    BIMI                       August 2023

 B.5.
-Subdomain and orgznizational domain have no record for selector,
+Subdomain and organizational domain have no record for selector,
       but organization

    domain has a default

    From: sender@sub.example.com
    BIMI-Selector: v=BIMI1; s=myselector;
-   Authentication-Results: bimi=none;
+   Authentication-Results: example.com; bimi=none

    In this example, the sender specified a DNS record at myselector._bimi.sub.example.com but it did not exist.
 The fallback